Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 #### Other stories
 - "Back!" *(He says this as he's brandishing his sword at a bunch of attackers.)*
+- "Umm... like..." *(He says this as he's nervously trying something new.)*
 - "Halfwit swines." *(Insulting his attackers after getting into a bar fight.)*
 - "The usual stew and mead." *(Ordering his food in a tavern.)*
 - "Elskan, ég var bara... ég varð að verjast frá einhverjum árásarmönnum." *(Explaining his bruises after Rúna was shocked seeing them.)*